1. What’s the Difference Between Sales and Marketing?

 I don’t want to bite and I would love to ignore this.
 However, unfortunately some people actually believe this and even more worrying, not only do they believe this some business owners are making decisions based on this.
 Is it any wonder sales and marketing don’t get along when one is not only forecasting, they are advocating the “death” of the other?

 Before I try to explain my position you should know I have been a Salesman for 34 years, so yes I am open to accusations of bias.
-I have however been, and continue to be, a huge advocate for Marketing as an essential component in every business.
-Indeed we continually recommend our clients to experts, for help in these areas where appropriate.
+I have, however, been and continue to be, a huge advocate for digital marketing as an essential component in every business.
+Indeed, we continually recommend our clients to experts, for help in these areas where appropriate.
 Furthermore, as a company we have been advocates of Content Marketing for many years and although far from perfect, we do our best at Content Marketing for our own business.

 Yes, the modern buyer is better educated than ever before.
 Yes, the modern buyer is delaying contact with the salesperson until much nearer to the end of the buying process.
 This does not mean however in most cases the buyer will go all the way through the sales process without a salesperson and here’s why.

 1. Price – a typical B2B buyer is unlikely to spend more than £5,000 without talking to a salesperson.
 There will be exceptions where with a strong brand presence, strong social proof and proven reference points, the buyer will buy over the internet.
 Big brand names like BMW, Xerox and Microsoft will be able to push the £5,000 ceiling higher and higher.
 But once above £5,000, most buyers want to see the whites of a sales reps eyes.
 They want to know what sort of character they will be dealing with.